JMRI: Building with NetBeans

 It is possible for NetBeans users to create a release package for use on the Windows platform.
 This requires installation of the Nullsoft Scriptable Install System (NSIS), which can be downloaded from the NSIS project web site on SourceForge.

 Once NSIS is installed on the computer, it is necessary to create a file called local.properties in the same directory as JMRI's build.xml file.
-This file is specifically not checked in via SVN, so that your machine-specific tool installation paths are not checked in to SVN.
+This file is specifically not checked in via GitHub, so that your machine-specific tool installation paths are not checked in to GitHub.
 Create the file, and add a variable definition with the correct path to the directory which includes the NSIS executable, such as:

 nsis.home=C:/Program Files (x86)/NSIS